qtnc/swan/docs/language-syntax.md

 ```
 let iterator = iterable.iterator
-while iterator.hasNext {
+while true {
 let item = iterator.next
+if item is undefined: break
 statements...
 }
 ```

-The iterator protocol has been inspired by Java.
+Thus, the end of the loop is signaled by returning *undefined* from the next method.

 ## Collections: lists, tuples, maps, sets
 ### Lists and tuples